Teaching

 Chiara Avigo

-πŸŽ“ Thesis: Variational inference methods for bayesian neural networks: towards uncertainty estimation of neural networks predictions
+πŸŽ“ Thesis: Variational inference methods for Bayesian neural networks: towards uncertainty estimation of neural networks predictions

 πŸ‘©β€πŸ« Supervisors: Claudio Agostinelli